JBGruber/my-homepage/content/home/about.md

 In my project, I will collect all newspaper articles published in selected UK newspaper outlets that mention a protest over the last 25 years (1992-2017) and analyse the content via supervised and unsupervised methods of computational text analysis.

 After a detour that included a Master on Political Theory, I realised during my Master in Political Communication---which was originally planned as a semester abroad---how much I love working with data.
-Especially **R**, the free software environment for statistical computing and graphics, is captivating much of my attention nowadays and has helped me to combine my two most longstanding passions: Political Science and fiddling with computers.
+Especially **R**, the free software environment for statistical computing and graphics, is captivating much of my attention nowadays and has helped me to combine my two most long-standing passions: Political Science and fiddling with computers.
 I'm using **R** to do nearly everything (including writing this website).